-Coming off the back of the Theia and ThoughtSpot technology partnership announcement (read more), we wanted to highlight the value of using embedded analytics, using ThoughtSpot inside of Theia’s Insight Hub.
+Coming off the back of the Digital Hive (then names Theia) and ThoughtSpot technology partnership announcement (read more), we wanted to highlight the value of using embedded analytics, using ThoughtSpot inside of Digital Hive.

-Theia collected data on the speed of each pitch, top speed, and the average pitching speed, funnelled into ThoughtSpot within the Theia Insight Hub.
+We collected data on the speed of each pitch, top speed, and the average pitching speed, funnelled into ThoughtSpot within DH.
 Here we could rank and display each delegate’s performance back out to the conference, in real-time, and find out who had the strongest arm.

-We augmented the results by adding professional baseball data into Theia’s Analytics Hub from other BI tools (PowerBI and Tableau), YouTube and other custom RSS feeds.
+We then augmented the results by adding professional baseball data into DH Analytics Hub from other BI tools (PowerBI and Tableau), YouTube and other custom RSS feeds.
 This way, we could show the whole story through a single Gameboard.

 Kevin Clarke – Progressive Leasing (76MPH)

 Brandon Westmoreland – ALSAC St. Jude (68MPH)